sven-achilles/case-3d-printing/README.md

 ## Context
 The case study didn't had a real context aside 3D printing so I had to made up my own.

-The app is about a 3D printing design sgaring platform.
+The app is about a 3D printing design sharing platform.
 Users can upload their 3D print design so that other users can use these in their own projects.

 ## Getting Started